sabre1041/1-demo/README.md

 Installing Rekor could take an additional 3 - 5 minutes after the installation script exits.

 You can open the ArgoCD web interface to validate that Rekor is up-and-running.
 Make sure to use the ArgoCD instance that was created in the `devsecops` namespace.
-Navigate to your `Routes` in the devsecops namespace and click on the `argocd-server` Location.
+Use the URL printed by the install script, or navigate to your `Routes` in the devsecops namespace and click on the `argocd-server` Location.

-Use the username `ploigos` and the generated password that you previously retrieved from the secret.

-You'll see a box representing rekor.
-When it shows two check marks, you have completely installed Rekor.
+You'll see a box titled "rekor-application".
+When the Status line says "Healthy" and "Synced", you have completely installed Rekor.

 Navigate to your `Routes` in the sigstore namespace.
 Click on the `rekor-server-route` Location, and you'll get a simple website with the heading `Rekor Server`.
 That's it, next steps!